Enoch Powell: 1979–1982

-In July, a riot took place in Toxteth, Liverpool.
-On 16 July 1981, Powell gave a speech in the Commons in which he said the riots could not be understood unless one takes into consideration the fact that in some large cities between a quarter and a half of those under 25 were immigrant or descended from immigrants.
+In July a riot took place in Toxteth, Liverpool.
+On 16 July 1981 Powell gave a speech in the Commons in which he said the riots could not be understood unless one takes into consideration the fact that in some large cities, between a quarter and a half of those under 25 were immigrants or descended from immigrants.
 He read out a letter he had received from a member of the public about immigration that included the line: "As they continue to multiply and as we can't retreat further there must be conflict".
-A Labour MP, Martin Flannery, intervened, saying Powell was making "a National Front speech".
-Powell predicted "inner London becoming ungovernable or violence which could only effectively be described as civil war", and Flannery intervened again to ask what Powell knew about inner cities.
+The Labour MP Martin Flannery intervened, saying Powell was making "a National Front speech".
+Powell predicted "inner London becoming ungovernable or violence which could only effectively be described as civil war", and Flannery intervened again to ask what he knew about inner cities.

 Powell replied: "I was a Member for Wolverhampton for a quarter of a century.
 What I saw in those early years of the development of this problem in Wolverhampton has made it impossible for me ever to dissociate myself from this gigantic and tragic problem".
 He also criticised the view that the causes of the riots were economic: "Are we seriously saying that so long as there is poverty, unemployment and deprivation our cities will be torn to pieces, that the police in them will be the objects of attack and that we shall destroy our own environment?
 Of course not".
 Dame Judith Hart attacked his speech as "an evil incitement to riot".
 Powell replied: "I am within the judgment of the House, as I am within the judgment of the people of this country, and I am content to stand before either tribunal".

 After the Scarman Report on the riots was published, Powell gave a speech on 10 December in the Commons.
-Powell disagreed with Scarman, as the report stated that the black community was alienated because it was economically disadvantaged: the black community was alienated because it was alien.
+Powell disagreed with Scarman, as the report stated that the black community was alienated because it was economically disadvantaged.
+Powell instead argued that the black community was alienated because it was alien.
 He said tensions would worsen because the non-white population was growing: whereas in Lambeth it was 25 per cent, of those of secondary school age it was 40 per cent.
 Powell said that the government should be honest to the people by telling them that in thirty years' time, the black population of Lambeth would have doubled in size.